bonimy/MushROMs/doc/SMB1 Level Format.md

   Further, if the player made it to W1-8 (W2-4 normally) and beat the level by the axe, we wouldn't be taken to W3-1.
 The game will increment the world number to W2 and would reset us to level 1.
 Hence, we'd be taken back to area `0x28` under the standard W2-1.
 We would have to do this whole world again to get back on track.
 Acmlm's Strange Mario Bros. uses this oddity a lot.

 ## Area data from area number
 Now that we know how to get the area number, we need to get the area data.
 The **area object data** (or **object data**) is a string of bytes that determines how to place objects in the level.
 We loosely define **objects** as things such as question blocks, bricks, spring boards, pipes, etc. This definition is weak because it doesn't comprehensively cover everything.
-There are oddities like page skips, scenery changes, pipe pointers, loop commands, and warp zone specifies, which can eithr be classified as object data or sprite data.
+There are oddities like page skips, scenery changes, pipe pointers, loop commands, and warp zone specifies, which can either be classified as object data or sprite data.
 A comprehensive dissection of area data vs sprite data will be given later in this document.
 But on this same token, we will define **area sprite data** (or **sprite data**) as the string of bytes determining how to place sprites in the level, and we equally give a loose definition of **sprites** as things such Goombas, Koopas, Lakitus, etc. We define **area data** itself as the object data, sprite data, and other area-specific information we will discuss in this section.

 **`$04:C041`**: The complete routine for getting the area data.